asthanashivam2000/asthanashivam2000/README.md

 - 📈 **Power BI**: Transforming raw data into beautiful visualizations?
 Count me in!
 I create dashboards that tell stories.
 - 🎨 **Figma**: My playground for wireframes, prototypes, and pixel-perfect designs.
 Design thinking is my compass.
 - 🌀 **Jira**: Agile boards, epics, sprints—I navigate the Jira universe like a seasoned astronaut.
+- 🥇 **SQL**: I have nevigated certain utilization of Data ocean where SQl is the one time solution for all.

 ## Projects
 Here are some star-studded projects I've been part of: